-How to Avoid Probate without a Trust
+How to Avoid Probate Without a Trust

 The easiest way to avoid probating estate assets is to put those assets in a trust.
 This, however, is also an expensive and cumbersome way to do it, that typically requires numerous transfers and funding steps to put all of the assets inside.
 It isn’t for everyone.